japila-books/spark-sql-internals/docs/logical-operators/CreateDataSourceTableAsSelectCommand.md

 # CreateDataSourceTableAsSelectCommand Logical Command

-`CreateDataSourceTableAsSelectCommand` is a <<spark-sql-LogicalPlan-DataWritingCommand.adoc#, logical command>> that <<run, creates a DataSource table>> with the data from a <<query, structured query>> (_AS query_).
+`CreateDataSourceTableAsSelectCommand` is a <<spark-sql-LogicalPlan-DataWritingCommand.md#, logical command>> that <<run, creates a DataSource table>> with the data from a <<query, structured query>> (_AS query_).

 NOTE: A DataSource table is a Spark SQL native table that uses any data source but Hive (per `USING` clause).

-`CreateDataSourceTableAsSelectCommand` is <<creating-instance, created>> when xref:spark-sql-Analyzer-DataSourceAnalysis.adoc[DataSourceAnalysis] post-hoc logical resolution rule is executed (and resolves a xref:spark-sql-LogicalPlan-CreateTable.adoc[CreateTable] logical operator for a Spark table with a <<query, AS query>>).
+`CreateDataSourceTableAsSelectCommand` is <<creating-instance, created>> when xref:spark-sql-Analyzer-DataSourceAnalysis.md[DataSourceAnalysis] post-hoc logical resolution rule is executed (and resolves a xref:spark-sql-LogicalPlan-CreateTable.md[CreateTable] logical operator for a Spark table with a <<query, AS query>>).

-NOTE: xref:spark-sql-LogicalPlan-CreateDataSourceTableCommand.adoc[CreateDataSourceTableCommand] is used instead when a xref:spark-sql-LogicalPlan-CreateTable.adoc[CreateTable] logical operator is used with no <<query, AS query>>.
+NOTE: xref:spark-sql-LogicalPlan-CreateDataSourceTableCommand.md[CreateDataSourceTableCommand] is used instead when a xref:spark-sql-LogicalPlan-CreateTable.md[CreateTable] logical operator is used with no <<query, AS query>>.

 [source,plaintext]
 ----